yas-sim/openvino-wrapper/README.md

 setInputType(blobName, blobType)
 ~~~
 - *Description*
  - Set the type of a input blob.
 The default type is `'image'`.
-If the data type you supply is non-image data, you need to set the blob type to other one such as `'vec'`.
+If the data you supply is a non-image data, you need to set the blob type to other one such as `'vec'`.
 The type is just a string and this library just cares if it's `'image'` or not.
 If the type is `'image'`, the blob data will go through image preprocess before inferencing (resize and transform).
 - *Input*
  - `blobName`: Name of the blob to set the type
  - `blobType`: A string. `image` or others